Sign Up for Our Newsletters

 All-in-One Wedding Venues and Destination Weddings

-When the wedding guests and couple can all stay in the same place where the wedding and reception takes place, it makes for an easy and popular event.
+When the wedding guests and the couple can all stay in the same place where the wedding and reception take place, it makes for an easy and popular event.
 Our floral design studio is very close to Terranea Resort where there are many options for couples getting married including a view of the beautiful blue Pacific Ocean.
 Plus, we love working with Jennifer and Leslie in Catering Sales at Terranea in Palos Verdes.